yoursociallyanxiousneighbor/yoursociallyanxiousneighbor.github.io/_posts/2019-1-24-finding-your-anchor.md

 <script>
      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>

+You may not have a place in mind, but perhaps you have a person in mind.
+A person that isn’t going to change should you stammer in front of a hundred people.

+It could be a pet.
+You’re little cockadoodle looking at you right now with her tongue out.
+She’s not going to care if you forget your name while introducing yourself at a job interview.

 Whatever you think of, this is your *anchor*.
 Stammer, stutter, slur your words: that anchor isn’t moving.
 It doesn’t care if the storm carries ninety mile an hour winds, it’ll hold without any problem.